 2. Flexibility and choice vs. a set curriculum and schedule

-At school, you’re used to having a strict structure determined for you.
+At school, you have a strict structure determined for you.
 School goes from 9am until 3pm every day, your lunch is at the same hour, you have a set class and you don’t have any choice over it.
 At university there is much more flexibility about your choice of electives, class times, the type of resources you have access to and sport and social groups you can join!

 3. Managing your own life vs. living with parents